KalaKit/KalaWindow/README.md

 	//use this if you want the window to properly keep drawing while it is being resized KalaWindow::SetRedrawCallback(YourRedrawCallback);

-	//you can pass one of the many debug types to this function
-	//to be able to see messages of that debug type printed to your console,
-	//the default DEBUG_NONE does nothing and if you dont want
-	//debug messages then you dont need to call this function KalaWindow::SetDebugState(DebugType::DEBUG_NONE);

-	//you can pass bool true or false to this function,
-	//it sets the window focus required state, which controls
-	//whether the attached window needs to be in focus for
-	//any input to be registred at all for KalaWindow.
-	//it defaults to true, so this function does not
-	//need to be called if you want focus to always be required KalaWindow::SetWindowFocusRequiredState(true);

-	//set this function to false and assign a title and info
-	//if you want to prevent the user from exiting your program.
-	//setting this to false shows a warning popup with yes or no
-	//and your title and info. if user presses yes the program can close,
-	//if user presses no then the program stays open and the popup closes bool yourExitState = false;
-	string yourTitle = "this shows up as the title!";
-	string yourInfo = "this shows up as info!";
-	KalaWindow::SetExitState(yourExitState, yourTitle, yourInfo);

-	//call this if you want to manually control
-	//where your update loop should end
-	bool yourCloseState = false;
-	KalaWindow::SetShouldCloseState(yourCloseState);
 }

 static void YourUpdateLoop()